blitzy-showcase/SWE-bench/modal_evaluation_guide.md

 These files are not within the original SWE-Bench Repo and are only here to expedite the evaluation pipeline.

-For step by steop directions for running modal evaluations, especially if you are interested in evaluating solutions from Blitzy.ai, visit our notion:
+For step by step directions for running modal evaluations, especially if you are interested in evaluating solutions from Blitzy.ai, visit our notion:

 https://www.notion.so/blitzyai/SWE-Bench-evaluation-using-Modal-21c238e0392a805f9b40d1998f31eb7d?source=copy_link